-DAY 2 LIMA – CUSCO
+Day 2 LIMA – CUSCO

 Early in the morning, you’ll return to the Lima airport to take your flight to Cusco, the former capital of the Inca Empire.
 Upon your arrival, the Land of the Inkas team will be waiting to greet you.
-During the trip to the center and tour around the Plaza in a private vehicle, the guide will give a brief introductory talk about the city.
+During the trip to the center in a private vehicle, the guide will give a brief introductory talk about the city.
 You’ll have the rest of the day free to acclimatize, relax and enjoy the exceptional atmosphere in Cusco, home to the some of the most amazing history and culture in South America.

-DAY 4 CUSCO – SACRED VALLEY
+Day 4 CUSCO – SACRED VALLEY

 We’ll continue our excursion by heading out to the Sacred Valley, which awaits us with its warmer climate.
 The town of Pisac is our first stop.
 All along the road out to the ruins there, you can see remains of Inca agricultural activity.
 You’ll take in the sweeping panoramic views of the Andean mountains and visit the towns of Calca and Urubamba.
 After lunch, our journey continues towards Ollantaytambo, whose layout still shows signs of Inca planning, with its cobbled streets and Inca fort.
 We will spend the night in a hotel here.

-DAY 5 SACRED VALLEY – HUAYLLABAMBA (CAMP)
+Day 5 SACRED VALLEY – HUAYLLABAMBA (CAMP)

 We’ll get up early today and head for Km 82 in bus, the start of our Inca Trail adventure.
 We’ll meet our porters here for the first time, our companions for the entire trip.
 We’ll cross the Urubamba River over a hanging bridge and then start along the rugged trail.
 We’ll be able to see the Vilcanota range and the snowcapped Mt.
 Veronica.
 We’ll then follow the Cusichaca (“Bridge of Joy”) River along a narrow path to the village of Huayllabamba, our campsite for the night.

-DAY 6 HUAYLLABAMBA –PACAYMAYO (CAMP)
+Day 6 HUAYLLABAMBA –PACAYMAYO (CAMP)

 We’ll get an early start today and continue along a narrow gorge.
 We’ll walk through a leafy forest full of quinua plants, an edible species high in nutrients and protein which is revolutionizing cooking across the world.
 From here, the path ascends to wide plains and continues up to the high point of the trail known as “Dead Woman’s Pass” (“Warmiwañuska” in Quechua).
 After this steep climb, we’ll rest and catch our breath for a moment, then descend to Pacaymayo to camp for the night.

-DAY 7 PACAYMAYO – PHUYUPATAMARCA (CAMP)
+Day 7 PACAYMAYO – PHUYUPATAMARCA (CAMP)

 This part of the Inca Trail has the majority of the ruins.
 We’ll visit the ruins of Runkuracay, then climb up to the second highest point on the trail before taking a much-deserved break in the community of Sayacmarca.
 We’ll then walk a little farther to get to our campsite at Phuyupatamarca.

-DAY 8 PHUYUPATAMARCA- MACHU PICCHU
+Day 8 PHUYUPATAMARCA- MACHU PICCHU

 We’ll leave Phuyupatamarca for the ruins of Wiñay Wayna and pass by a section of cloud forest before arriving at the Sun Gate (“Intipunku”).
 This famous landmark is a welcome sight for all weary adventurers, for it means that you have nearly arrived at your destination of Machu Picchu.
 After visiting the ruins, we’ll bus down to the nearby town of Aguas Calientes where you can soak your tired bones and muscles in the hot springs there before retiring to your hotel.

-DAY 9 MACHU PICCHU – CUSCO
+Day 9 MACHU PICCHU – CUSCO